weebcoderuwu/weebcoderuwu.github.io/README.md

-99% of the cose is writed
+99% of the code is writed
 while I'm in queue in league of legends

 dumb shit